platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-8.md

     $settings['cache_prefix'] = 'prefix_';

     // Drupal 8.1 has a bug where certain special caches that should use the
-    // APUc cache if available will not do so if a non-SQL default is specified.
+    // APCu cache if available will not do so if a non-SQL default is specified.
     // The following lines explicitly force those cache bins to use the correct
     // cache backend.
 This block may be removed in Drupal 8.2.
     // @see https://www.drupal.org/node/2753989